 But, I take snapshots of my virtual machine, I’m fine, right?

-Taking a snapshot of the virtual machine that your PDM Environment resides on is a great tool to recover with in certain situations, but just like any other single recovery plan, it can have some major flaws.
+Taking a snapshot of the virtual machine that your PDM Environment resides on is a great tool to recover with in certain situations.
+However, just like any other single recovery plan, it can have some major flaws.

 Okay I’ve got everything, now what?